jcdavison/d3_snippets/README.md

-These snippets use jade templates that output to html using codekit.
+These snippets use .jade templates that output to .html and .coffee files that output to .js using codekit.
+The codekit setttings are located in codekit-config.json